josephsam-hub/GDG_APP_DEV_Community_Event_management/README.md

 2. **Receive QR Code**: After registration, receive a unique QR code that will be used for check-in on the event day.
 3. **Attend Event**: Present the QR code at the event for scanning by the organizer.

-## Contributing

-We welcome contributions from the community.
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes and push them to your fork.
-4. Open a pull request with a detailed description of your changes.